felwal/felwal.github.io/content/projects/spotify-librarian.md

 title: Spotify Librarian
 summary: (Critical) design helping users discover new music using AI
 team: [William Rolf, Alexander Widman, William Zhan]
+role: Lo-fi group design plus hi-fi individual extension.
+assignment: For the course _DM2630 User Experience Design and Evaluation_.
+The challenge was to "serve music discovery behaviors using AI on new or existing surfaces based on both implicit and explicit signals".
 published: 2025-02-08
 modified:
 started: 2024-09-18